Cyber security fundamentals

 We're also closely aligned with the Australian Cyber Security Centre.
 This helps prepare us to respond to any emerging cyber security threats.

 The health sector has become a prime target for cyber attack, and has seen increased threats activity and compromised systems being reported.

 Whether you're an individual, part of an organisation or a private practice, it's important to always be aware of potential cyber security issues.

 If your information systems are subject to an attack, it can put your personal information and the reputation of your organisation at risk.
 In turn, this may affect your organisation's profitability, access to critical business systems and its capacity to run business as usual.

 Being cyber security aware

-Preventing potential cyber security attacks is no longer reserved exclusively for people in the IT sector.
-Everyone can now play a part in keeping their personal and professional information secure.
+Preventing potential cyber security attacks is not reserved exclusively for people in the IT sector.
+Everyone can should play a part in keeping their personal and professional information secure.

 Six practical steps to protect against attacks such as phishing and ransomware